pagespeed-io/semantic-breadcrumbs/README.md

 ### Custom Divider

+The divider is placed between the breadcrumbs as you can see in the example above.
+The default is `›`.

-You can set a custom divider when instantiating the `SemanticBreadcrumbs` object, like so:
+You can override it when instantiating the `SemanticBreadcrumbs` object:

 ```ruby
 SemanticBreadcrumbs.new(divider: '//')
 ```

 ## Contributing